valnoxy/Dive/README.md

 ## 🔔 Information
 Dive (formally deploya) is a little application for deploying Windows on a machine.

-- Deploy WIM-Files on any drive.
+- Deploy WIM-Files on any drive
-- Mass deploy Windows with AutoDive.
+- Mass deploy Windows with AutoDive (W.I.P)
 - Bypass Windows 11 Microsoft-Account compulsion
-- Capture Windows installation
+- Capture Windows installation (W.I.P)
 - Install Windows from the Cloud

 ## 🔧 Usage